sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Optional
 ```

-**Advanced or Cluster Computing System:** This {term}`application component <application component>` involves the use of advanced, powerful computer resources to solve complex problems and process large amounts of data, possibly using specialised hardware.
+### Advanced or Cluster Computing System

+This {term}`application component <application component>` involves the use of advanced, powerful computer resources to solve complex problems and process large amounts of data, possibly using specialised hardware.

 ```{list-table}
 :header-rows: 1